Eerie (magazine): Recurring characters and series

-“Night of the Jackass” - Art by José Ortiz, and written by Bruce Bezaire.
+"Night of the Jackass" - Art by José Ortiz, and written by Bruce Bezaire.
 Four parts in total, in issues #60-65.
 The story features a drug, Hyde 25(m), which causes anyone who uses it to become a powerful monster, but brings death after 24 hours.
 All four parts would be reprinted in issue #115.

-“Exterminator One” - Art by Paul Neary, and written by Bill DuBay.
+"Exterminator One" - Art by Paul Neary, and written by Bill DuBay.
 Three parts in total, in issues #60, #63 and #64.
-It features a cyborg assassin known as Exterminator One.
-Two additional stories in the Exterminator series that featured other characters appeared in issues #58 and #61, and an Exterminator would also appear in the "Hunter II" series.
+The story features a cyborg assassin known as Exterminator One.
+Two additional stories in the "Exterminator" series that featured other characters appeared in issues #58 and #61, and an Exterminator would also appear in the "Hunter II" series.

-“Apocalypse” - Art by José Ortiz, and written by Budd Lewis.
+"Apocalypse" - Art by José Ortiz, and written by Budd Lewis.
 Four parts in total, in issues #61-65.
-Features the four horsemen of the Apocalypse - War, Famine, Plague and Death.
+The story features the four horsemen of the Apocalypse - War, Famine, Plague and Death.

-“Coffin” - Art by Jose Ortiz, and written by Budd Lewis.
+"Coffin" - Art by Jose Ortiz, and written by Budd Lewis.
 In the Old West, Coffin is a well-meaning "dude" from back East who mistakenly attacks a Native American village.
 Coffin received false information that the tribe attacked a stagecoach he was on.
 After being captured, he is staked to the ground and horrifically mutilated.
 He is then cursed by the last remaining Native American to live forever, and spends the remainder of the series trying to redeem himself and find a way to die.
-Four parts in total, in issues #61, #67, #68 and #70.
+Four parts in total, Coffin appeared in issues #61, #67, #68 and #70.

-“The Rook” - Art and writing by Bill DuBay.
-The Rook is scientist Restin Dane, who comes from a family of scientists whose members include the unnamed protagonist of the novel The Time Machine by H.G.
-Wells.
+"The Rook" - Art and writing by Bill DuBay, The Rook is scientist named Restin Dane, who comes from a family of scientists whose members include the unnamed protagonist of the novel The Time Machine by H. G. Wells.
 Dane gains his nickname from the fact that his time machine resembles a giant rook chess piece.
 Taking to wearing Western-style clothing and a gun belt, he has his first time-travel adventure at the Alamo in order to save an ancestor.
 There he succeeds in rescuing his great-great-grandfather Bishop Dane, who accompanies him on many of his adventures, along with three robots Restin has built.
 The feature appeared in Eerie #82-85, #87-96, #98-105, 132, #134 and #136, Vampirella #70, and Warren Comics Presents #2, as well as in the 14-issue series The Rook.

-“Darklon the Mystic” - Story and art by Jim Starlin.
-Not to be confused with the Jim Starlin character Zyzygy Darklock.
+"Darklon the Mystic" - Story and art by Jim Starlin and is not to be confused with the Jim Starlin character Zyzygy Darklock.
 The first story about each character had the same title, "The Price".
 Darklon appeared in Eerie #79, 80, 84, and 100.